Dummyacc23/EncodeNet/README.md

-##Measuring Energy on Raspberry Pi 4 :
+#Measuring Energy on Raspberry Pi 4 :
-Please use the following git repository that creates an interface to collect the log files.
+Please use the this git repository https://github.com/kolinger/rd-usb that creates an interface to collect the log files.
 Then please utilize /Sample_logfiles_energy/Energy_data_script.py to mesure the power consumption between two time stamps.